 - The words “me” and “us” should only be used as the object of a verb or preposition and never as the subject of a sentence.
 For example, “He wants me [or us] to join the group” or “Between you and me [never “I”], he wants to join us.”

 - When you are including yourself in a list of persons, always put the others first, e.g., “Steve, Beau and I are going to the meeting” or “The meeting is with Steve, Beau and me.”

-- Do not start sentences with the words “No”, “But” or “However”.
-And, do not end sentences with “however”.
+- Do not start sentences with a number.
+You can begin sentences with the words “No”, “But” or “However” but do so sparingly.
+Do not end sentences with “however.”